sei-protocol/sei-cosmwasm/packages/sei-cosmwasm/README.md

             - Gets the Erc721 name and symbol based on the `caller` and `contract address`
         - Erc721Uri
             - Gets the Erc721 URI based on `caller`, `contract_address` and `token_id`
+        - GetEvmAddress
+          - Get the EVM address associated with a Sei address
+        - GetSeiAddress
+            - Get the Sei address associated with an EVM address
     - Message
         - DelegateCallEvm
             - Performs an EVM delegate call.
 Requires `to` and `data`